Don’t Lose Your Cool with These 9 Summer Energy Savings Tips

-The easiest way to control the temperature in your home is to use a programmable thermostat.
+Everyone is a fan of easy.
+You can easily control the temperature in your home using a programmable thermostat.
+The best part?
 You can set it for whatever temperature you’d like and keep it there while you’re gone.
 An added advantage is that you can program it to lower the temperature a few hours before you return so you home is cool and comfy when you get back from your big break.

-Bonus Tip: Also, be sure not to put lamps, TV sets, or any other appliances that generate heat near your thermostat.
+Bonus Tip: Be sure not to put lamps, TV sets, or any other appliances that generate heat near your thermostat.

-Don’t forget to close your blinds when you’re away.
-This will not only prevent peepers from seeing inside an empty house, it will keep your home from accumulating heat from the sun (solar gain).
+Don’t forget to close your blinds when you’re away to keep your home from accumulating heat from the sun (solar gain).
 You don’t want your AC to work any harder than it has to.

 On nights when the humidity isn’t too oppressive and the air has cooled off considerably, open some of your windows to allow cool fresh air to circulate throughout your home.
 Then make sure to close those windows as soon as you get up in the morning to “trap” last night’s cool air inside.

-Another way to keep sun rays from entering your home is with landscaping.
-Plant shade trees that have mature branches with large leaves next to windows that take direct sunlight during the day.
+Be good to the environment and your thermostat by planting trees.
+Planting shade trees is another way to keep sun rays from entering your home.
+We recommend planting shade trees that have mature branches with large leaves next to windows that take direct sunlight during the day.
 Not only will these trees shade your windows from the sun, but they will also help absorb some of the heat.
 Your air conditioning unit can also benefit from proper shading, but be sure to keep debris away from your unit.